 In some ways it's similar to have cell phone or cable companies offer the first month free.

-The prizes in freerolls vary a great deal.
+The prizes in freerolls can vary a great deal.

-Sometimes there are small stakes freerolls that only award a few bucks while there have been several freerolls that awarded $1 million in free cash.
+Sometimes there are small stakes freerolls that only award a few bucks while there have been several freerolls in the history of online poker that have awarded $1 million in free cash from the prize pool.

 Usually just by signing up for an online poker room.